 Office hours: 3-4 pm on Mondays and 2-3 pm on Wednesdays

 Methods by which students will

 Grades will be based on two midterm exams, the final exam, and homework.
 There will be approximately 8 homework assignments.

-The lowest score on the three exams will be dropped; the remaining two will each count for 35% of your score, with homework making up the remaining 30%.
+The lowest score on the three exams will be dropped; the remaining two will each count for 35% of your score, with homework (with lowest score dropped) making up the remaining 30%.
 If you miss an exam, I will make that the one dropped.

 Other course notes:

 All students are required to abide by the Student Conduct & Honor Code of the University of Florida.

 Attendance will not be monitored; however, exam questions will mostly come from topics discussed in class.